About us

 The London Archives

 The London Archives is a free public archive focussing on the history of London, from 1067 to the present day.
 We preserve and share millions of historical manuscripts, maps, photographs, books which tell the story of the city.
-You can find us in central London in Clerkenwell, close to Farringdon Station.
+You can find us in Clerkenwell, in central London, close to Farringdon Station.

 It's free to visit and use the archives and many of our exhibitions and events are free to attend.
 The London Archives is funded and managed by the City of London Corporation.
 We opened as The London Archives in August 2024 and were previously known as London Metropolitan Archives.